underground-software/ILKD_course_materials/index.md

 ### Course Description

 Linux is the most widely used operating system in the world.
+It powers the world's top supercomputers, every android phone, and the servers that host the internet's most popular websites.
-The core software component of the Linux operating system is the kernel.
+At the core of Linux is a software component called the kernel.
-A couple of its roles include managing hardware interactions, virtualizing system resources, and enforcing security constraints.
+It performs critical roles including managing communication with hardware, sharing system resources equitably, and enforcing security constraints.
-In effect, Linux kernel powers almost all of the world’s top supercomputers, android phones, and an innumerable variety of other computers.
-This course will introduce students to Linux kernel development by focusing on device driver development.
-This will give students hands-on experience working with internal Linux kernel APIs and provide an overview of some of the core features and components of the kernel.
+This course will introduce students to Linux kernel development through hands-on experience working with internal Linux kernel APIs and providing an overview of some of the core features and components of the kernel.
-Gaining an understanding of the inner workings of the operating system and how to make changes to it will give students an invaluable perspective on how their computers work behind the scenes that will reveal a new layer of understanding to apply to any future software engineering practice.
+Students will gain an invaluable perspective on how their computers work behind the scenes.
+By grasping the inner workings of the operating system and how to make changes to it, they will add a new layer of understanding to their mental model of computation that will pay dividends throughout their future in software engineering.

 ### Course Objectives